About the Allegheny County Music Festival Fund

 Benefits for children and youth

-The Allegheny County Music Festival Fund has been utilized for a wide variety of items and opportunities including providing for:
+The Allegheny County Music Festival Fund has benefitted more than 2,800 children and youth by purchasing a wide variety of items and opportunities including:

 - A week of “live-in” summer camp for at-risk young persons to allow them to engage in healthy activities outside their neighborhood.